-We strongly believe that wider awareness and appreciation of the Suburb as a landmark in the evolution of domestic architecture and town planning is critical to its continued preservation.
+Wider awareness and appreciation of the Suburb as a landmark in the evolution of domestic architecture and town planning is critical to its continued preservation.
 We therefore work to promote an informed understanding of the special nature of the Suburb with talks, guided tours and publications, both printed and on-line, as well as engaging with groups and organisations that share our aims and interests.